D&D Cookbook Gets a Deck of Many Things Inspired Expansion

 The authors explained the importance of food in fantasy, stating "Worldbuilding demands verisimilitude and fantasy is no exception.
 Details are the building blocks of "reality."
 So, no matter how fantastic the setting, no matter how extraordinary the culture, for it to be believable it has to be grounded in a particular set of rules and details, like food.
 D&D players crave immersion -- and food is a wonderful layer to help steep these worlds in tradition and truth."

-Pre-orders are available now with the links to various retailers on Penguin Random House for $25.99 retail.
+Pre-orders are available now here on Amazon for $25.99 retail.
 The Deck of Many Morsels releases October 1, 2024, so you've got plenty of time to prepare yourself to sip and snack your way through the deck.

 Have you already checked out Flavors of the Multiverse already?
 What's your favorite Dungeons & Dragons recipe to prepare for game night?
 Let us know in the comments or send us a picture of your favorite on X!